 Cats are playful creatures, but they can also bite and scratch, and it can be quite painful at times.
-Cats can o from purring and rubbing up against you and suddenly turn to start biting you.
+Cats can go from purring and rubbing up against you and suddenly turn to start biting you.
 It may also hide before jumping out and biting your ankles while you walk into the next room.
 Most often, your cat is only playing or trying to show affection, but there are times when it’s trying to send a clear signal that it doesn’t want to be bothered or is in pain.
-Keep reading while we look at a few reasons your cat might be behaving this way and what you can do to prevent it.
+Keep reading while we look at a few reasons why cats bite, why your cat might be behaving this way and what you can do to prevent it.

 Why Does My Cat Bite?